NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/classes/Elements-of-Style/A-Few-Simple-Rules-Shortened.md

 The views expressed in this course represent the views of Anne Deslattes Mays, PhD and do not represent the views of NICHD, NIH or the United States Government.

-**`In what follows - is my development of a practice that enables workflow and platform independence facilitating reproducibility.`**
+**`In what follows - is my development of a practice that enables workflow and platform independence facilitating repurposability.`**

 ## Learning from those who have walked the journey